sesh/piprot/README.md

 ### Installation

-piprot can be installed via PyPI
+The latest release of piprot can be installed via PyPI:

     pip install -U piprot